nicholaschinjie/tmdbMovieAPI/README.md

 Hit endpoint **/api/images/person/all/clean**

 ## 4. Future Improvements
-This is by no means a complete work, but simply a demonstration of a simple RESTful API design.
+This is by no means a perfect product, but simply a demonstration of a simple RESTful API design.
 Things I could do better include:
 * Introducing better error logging and exception handling (e.g what happens if a user submits an unsupported query?)
 * Storing API key and key information somewhere more safe!
 Per open source standards, it's imperative I store them as environment properties and inject them during runtime.